smilack/purescript-gesso/README.md

 - Render function and whether to render continuously or only when the state changes
 - Update function run before each render
 - Event handlers
-- (Optionally) I/O or global state functions to communicate with a parent application
+- (Optionally) I/O functions to communicate with a parent application

 Then, Gesso: